The Time Machine (1960 film): Casting

+Design

 The time machine prop was designed by MGM art director Bill Ferrari and built by Wah Chang.
 Recognized today as an iconic film property, Ferrari's machine suggested a sled made up of a large clockwork rotating disk.
 The disk rotated at various speeds to indicate movement through time, evoking both a spinning clock and a solar disk.
 In a meta-concept touch, a brass plate on the time machine's instrument display panel identifies its inventor as "H. George Wells", though the Time Traveler is identified only as "George" in dialogue.
 In Wells' original story, the protagonist is referred to only as the "Time Traveler".

+As a means to cut costs, the dome habitat of the Eloi was constructed without a ceiling so that natural light could be used instead of costly artificial lighting.

 The look of the Morlocks was designed by Wah Chang.

+Filming

 With a budget of under $1 million, the film could not be shot on location in London.
-Live-action scenes were filmed from May 25 to June 30, 1959, in Culver City, California, with the backgrounds often filled in by virtue of matte paintings & models.
-Some of the costumes and set were re-used from Forbidden Planet (1956) such as the Civil Defence air raid officer uniform which was the C-57-D crew uniform and the large acrylic sphere in the talking rings room, a prop from the C-57-D's control bridge.
+Live-action scenes were filmed from May 25 to June 30, 1959, in Culver City, California, with the backgrounds often filled in with matte paintings and models.
+Some of the costumes and props were re-used from Forbidden Planet (1956), such as the Civil Defence air raid officer uniform, which was the C-57-D crew uniform, and the large acrylic sphere in the talking rings room, a prop from the C-57-D's control bridge.

+In scenes where lava is shown to overrun the streets of London onto a miniature replica set, oatmeal was used as a substitute.
+The oatmeal had been prepared several days prior and left over a weekend, where it fermented in high temperatures, creating a "foul stench" in the air when it was released.

-Home media releases
+Home media

 Released multiple times on Beta and VHS video cassette, Capacitance Electronic Disc (CED), and both letterboxed and open matte LaserDisc, the film was released on DVD in October 2000 and on Blu-ray Disc in July 2014 from Warner Home Video.

 Soundtrack

-An original film score CD was released in 1987 produced by Arnold Leibovit, the original soundtrack recording was composed and conducted by Russell Garcia himself.
-Released by GNP Crescendo.
+An original film score CD was released in 1987 produced by Arnold Leibovit, the original soundtrack recording was composed and conducted by Russell Garcia himself and released by GNP Crescendo.
+Arnold Leibovit Entertainment produced and re-released a new updated stereo digital remaster in 2022 with expanded tracks and uncut as composer Garcia originally wrote it.
+Included is a 20-page collector's booklet with an exclusive interview with Garcia.
 The track listing is as follows: